 Mile End station, being located at a midpoint of the length of the city, will also be very convenient to distribute firewood in Montreal as well as for ordinary shipping.
 This location connects with the city on several parallel streets, on which trading products can easily be transported along the city’s minor axis.7

 The railway route and location of the station were one of the issues in the June 1875 provincial election campaign.
 Louis Beaubien’s Liberal opponent, Laurent-Olivier David,8 accused him of having used deception and “letting himself be guided by self-interest when he put the depot in the middle of his land instead of on Mount Royal Avenue.”
-9 According to his opponents, Louis Beaubien had obtained subsidies from the villages of Saint-Jean-Baptiste and Côte Saint-Louis by promising that in exchange, the railway would run along Mont-Royal Avenue and the station would be in the village of Saint-Jean-Baptiste.
+9 According to his opponents, Louis Beaubien had obtained subsidies from the villages of Saint-Jean-Baptiste and Côte Saint-Louis by promising that in exchange, the railway would run to Mont-Royal Avenue and the station would be in the village of Saint-Jean-Baptiste.
 Louis Beaubien acknowledged the facts and said he was still committed to the Mont-Royal Avenue location and a station at Saint-Jean-Baptiste.
 If the station was built on his land, instead, “on the site of his barn”, it was because his was a minority position on the Company Board of Directors!10

 The whole matter resurfaced two years later, when a new controversy broke out over the railway route, this time from Mile End station to the eastern neighbourhoods of the city of Montreal.
-Municipal politicians want a terminus station in the francophone east end, to rival Grand Trunk’s Bonaventure Station.
-For this purpose, they bought land where the old British army barracks had been located, surplus as of 1870, the future location of Viger Station.
+Municipal politicians wanted a terminus station in the francophone east end, to rival Grand Trunk’s Bonaventure Station.
+For this purpose, they had bought land where the old British army barracks had been located, surplus as of 1870, the location of the future Dalhousie Station.
 Concerned about the explosion in costs, the government wanted the railway to terminate at the intersection of Papineau Avenue and St. Catherine St. East.
 Louis Beaubien, who was a Conservative Minister, accused the aldermen of speculation.
 They retaliated by recalling his own manoeuvres to have the railway run on his land.
 In a letter to La Minerve, Beaubien was adamant:

-As for the old charge, repeated by Mr. Laberge in a moment of spite, regarding the route in the vicinity of St. Jean-Baptiste village, I had a hundred opportunities to refute it during the last election, and proved that the route finally adopted by the company, which was where the line was built before being turned over to the Government, and which placed the station at a great distance from the Village of St. Jean-Baptiste, this route was adopted despite everything I did for the opposite.
+As for the old charge, repeated by Mr. Laberge in a moment of spite, regarding the route in the vicinity of St. Jean-Baptiste village, I had a hundred opportunities to refute it during the last election, and proved that the route finally adopted by the company, which was where the line was built before being turned over to the Government, and which placed the station at a great distance from the Village of St. Jean-Baptiste, this route was adopted despite everything I did to oppose it.
 This was at the heart of the last electoral battle. (…) The line passing near Mont-Royal Avenue was always what I favoured because it best served the interests of the majority of the inhabitants of the area.
 11

 The Alderman, A. Laberge, who was a member of the Board of Directors of the colonization railway, replied the next day.
 If Louis Beaubien pretended to be in favour of a route along Mont-Royal Avenue, it was only to fool the citizens of Saint-Jean-Baptiste: